jonid89/Kolirbi-task/README.md

 ## Possible Next Steps and Improvements

 Depending on the Design needs and direction of the project, next steps could be:
-- Save StashAmount when switching mines
+- Save StashAmount when switching mines.
-- Make a Mine class to save mine parameters
+- Make a Mine class to save mine parameters.
-- Adding more mines can easily be done by adding more buttons to MineSwitchView
+- Adding more mines can easily be done by adding more buttons to MineSwitchView.
-- Make a config for Mines and possibly add Mines names and MineID
+- Make a config for Mines and possibly add Mines names and MineID.
-- Separate GameProgess's saving and loading functionalities into other scripts
+- Separate GameProgess's saving and loading functionalities into other scripts.
+- Make the panel reactive to the amount of MineSwitch elements.

 ## Testing

 The Initial Amount of Money for new mines can be set in the Game Config in order to facilitate testing.